Members of the Fisheries Expert Group (FEG)

 Mitsutaku Makino

-He is participating to many international ocean policy science activities including the PICES Human Dimension Committee (https://meetings.pices.int/members/committees/HD).
+He has participated in many international ocean science-policy activities and been Vice-Chair of the PICES Human Dimension Committee.

-He is also contributing to Japanese domestic marine policy measures such as the Shiretoko World Natural Heritage management, marine protected area policy, marine biodiversity conservation strategy, integrated coastal management planning, etc.
+Mitsutaku is also contributing to Japanese domestic marine policy measures, such as the Shiretoko World Natural Heritage management, marine protected area policy, marine biodiversity conservation strategy, and integrated coastal management planning.

 Annadel S. Cabanban